fhcrc/taxtastic/_sources/commands.rst.txt

 Extract tax_ids 47770 and 33945 and all nodes connecting them to the root.::

-  taxit taxtable -d taxonomy.db -t 47770,33945
+  taxit taxtable taxonomy.db -t 47770,33945

 The same as above, but write the output to subtax.csv instead of stdout::

-  taxit taxtable -d taxonomy.db -t 47770,33945 -o subtax.csv
+  taxit taxtable taxonomy.db -t 47770,33945 -o subtax.csv

 Extract the same tax_ids, plus the taxa specifies in taxnames.txt::

-  taxit taxtable -d taxonomy.db -t 47770,33945 -n taxnames.txt -o taxonomy_from_both.csv
+  taxit taxtable taxonomy.db -t 47770,33945 -n taxnames.txt -o taxonomy_from_both.csv

 update
 ------